-Please note the Embassy's new consular service arrangements, which will remain in place on a permanent basis.
-Phone lines will operate between 9am – 12pm Monday to Thursday.
 The Embassy's public office is temporarily closed to the public.
 We will not be able to accept appointment bookings until further notice.
-To submit an application, you are asked to arrange delivery of documents by courier between 9.00 a.m. and 12 noon, Monday to Thursday.
+To submit an application, you are asked to arrange delivery of documents by courier only between 9.00 a.m. and 12 noon, Monday to Thursday.
 If you have been advised that your documents are ready for collection, we also ask you to arrange collection by courier between these hours.
-If you are unable to use a courier service and must collect or deliver your documents in person, you can request an appointment.
-Appointments are available on Monday to Thursdays between 9.00 a.m. and 12 noon.
-Documents being delivered must be simply dropped off in a sealed envelope.
 Payments must be made by EFT.

 Please note that all passport renewal applications, for adults and children, must be made online.
 First-time applications must be made on paper application forms, which you can request from the Embassy.
 Please note that the processing time for passport applications is significantly affected by COVID-19 response measures in South Africa and in Ireland.